Camino Francés – Walking in the Kingdom of Navarre

 The second pilgrim, whose bed was on the other side of our dormitory, never woke up.
-I wondered if he, given yesterday’s strenuous and tough walk, had a heart attack.
+I wondered if he, given yesterday’s strenuous walk, had a heart attack.
 Regardless of how or why he died, it was a sobering start to the day.

 Footsteps and voices echoed behind me.
 I froze.
 Thankfully, it was a couple who I’d walked with yesterday.
 We walked together into Burguete then parted ways con the outskirts of the village.
 I was heading across the road to buy fruit, nuts and snacks at the supermarket.
 Next on the list was coffee.
-Exiting the woods, we had passed a café, it was busy, looked warm and inviting but I wanted to revisit the one we went to in 2014.
+Exiting the woods, we had passed a café.
+It was busy, looked warm and inviting, but I wanted to revisit the one we went to in 2014.
 I walked into the village, there were no lights on in the buildings, I couldn’t locate the café, and nothing looked familiar.
 Thinking it was time to make new memories, I turned around and walked back to the yellow arrow sign.

 Five years earlier, I walked this stage with blisters.
-Throughout the day the skin on my left heel lifted, then on the following day, I slipped and landed heavily on my backside, my backpack prevented severe damage to my coccyx but not bruising.
+Throughout the day, the skin on my left heel lifted, then on the following day, I slipped and landed heavily on my backside.
+My backpack prevented severe damage to my coccyx but not bruising.
 The fall also damaged a ligament attached to my piriformis muscle.
-My subconscious mind, possibly blurred by the then daily pain medication had chewed these two events together, spat them out as a single timeline.
+My subconscious mind, possibly blurred by the then daily pain medication, had chewed these two events together, spat them out as a single timeline.
 Those memories flooded back on the steep downhill path to the Rio Erro, then mocked me when I saw I had to cross this low flowing river on stepping-stones.
 I had spent hours at Pilates, correcting my balance issues.
-I silently chanted “just do it” and walked across the river.
+I silently chanted, “just do it”, and walked across the river.

 Within minutes I meet my second Hilary of the day.
 She was also staying at Albergue Acá y Allá.
 I was so grateful to have someone to walk the last 0.5kms of the day.
 Hilary later confessed that she thought I was very dazed and confused.